Secrets to Making Perfect Chocolate Covered Strawberries at Home

 “How Do I Get the Chocolate to be Thin Enough for Dipping?”

-You need to pick the right chocolate.
+You need to pick the right chocolate for dipping strawberries.
 You have a few options!
-You can buy chocolate or chocolate chips and melt it down with a little oil over a double boiler.
+You can buy chocolate or chocolate chips and melt it down with a little oil or shortening over a double boiler (or another heatproof bowl), stir often!
 Be careful not to burn it!
 You can add coconut oil or another baking oil (I would not recommend olive oil) and add a little at a time until you reach the right consistency.
 This way is great but it doesn’t take extra care and take longer for the chocolate to harden after.

-My favorite chocolate to buy is Chocolate Melts.
-You can get these from Hobby Lobby, Michaels, Walmart, my local WinCo carries them!
-You can find them in different brands and colors, even Ghirardelli has a dark chocolate kind that is incredible!
+My favorite chocolate to buy is Chocolate Melts, it’s the best chocolate for candy coating!
+You can get Candy Melts from Hobby Lobby, Michaels, Walmart, my local WinCo carries them!
+(Sometimes they’re called chocolate wafers.)
+You can find them in different brands and colors, even Ghirardelli has a milk chocolate and dark chocolate kind that is incredible!
 These are meant for candy and dipping!
 They melt down in the microwave to give you the most perfect consistency!
 I use my Pyrex measuring cups when I melt my chocolate because they are microwave safe and the perfect shape for dipping.

 Use the Right Dipping Dish